shuklabhay/stereo-sample-gan/paper/main.md

 ### Architecture

 This model seeks to replicate a DCGAN's multi-channel image generation capabilities[1] to create varied two channel audio representations.
-The Generator takes in 100 latent dimensions and passes it into 9 convolution transpose blocks, each consisting of a convolution transpose layer, a batch normalization layer, and a ReLU activation.
-After convolving, the Generator upsamples the output from a two channel 256 by 256 output to to a two channel output of frames by frequency bins and applies a hyperbolic tangent activation function.
-The Discriminator upscales audio from frames by frequency bins to 256 by 256 to then pass through 9 convolution blocks, each consisting of a convolution layer with spectral normalization to prevent model collapse, a batch normalization layer, and a Leaky ReLU activation.
-After convolution, the probability of an audio clip audio being real is returned using a sigmoid activation.
-[TALK ABT DISCRIM ALSO USING ATTENTION]

 ### Training

-This work uses 80% of the dataset as training data and 20% as validation with all data split into batches of 32.
-The Generator and Discriminator both utilize unique loss metrics and an Adam optimizer [learning rates]. [talk about loss optimization stuff once it works]
+This work uses 80% of the dataset as training data and 20% as validation with all data split into batches of 16.

-Finally, overconfidence is prevented using label smoothing.
-The model is trained over ten epochs and Validation occurs every 5 epochs

-EXPLAIN LOSS DECAY OPTIMIZING STUFF IN MORE DETAIL ONCE IT WORKS WITH VARIATION

-ADD RESULTS&DISCUSSION WHEN MODEL WORKS BETTER
-ALSO ADD CITATIONS ON INTRO PARAGRAPH 2

 ## Results and Discussion